svgeesus/EuroMPE/Duophonic/readme.md

 ## Tuning

-Like the original polyphonic EuroMPE, there should be a [tuning input](./calibration.md) which displays the current note; an auto-tuning mode can use this to calculate a linearising calibration curve.
+Like the original polyphonic EuroMPE, there is a [tuning input](./calibration.md) per channel, which displays the current note; an auto-tuning mode can use this to calculate a linearising calibration curve.
 Because this is setup not playing, it's okay to go to a menu for this.

 ??
 Because the tuner is in the same module as the MIDI interface, it knows when the gates are low and can do auto-tuning for drift control after x minutes of inactivity ??